gpmd/m2-theme-boilerplate/README.md

 # Magento 2 Theme Boilerplate

-**Please Note:** This is set up to work with our M2base parent theme, but you could easily modify it to use another theme as a parent.
+**Please Note:** This is set up to work with our M2base theme as a parent, so probably isn&#8217;t much use to anyone else.

 ## Usage